preethzcodez/namaste-react/01-Assignment-Inception/README.md

 React uses a virtual DOM (Document Object Model) to optimize the rendering of components, so that the user interface is updated efficiently when the underlying data changes.
 When a component's state changes, React compares the virtual DOM with the real DOM and only updates the parts of the user interface that have actually changed, rather than re-rendering the entire user interface.
 This makes React very efficient for building large, complex user interfaces that need to update frequently in response to changing data.

-The name "React" is a short form of "responsive," which refers to the reactive nature of the library and its ability to efficiently update the user interface in response to changes in the underlying data.
+The name **"React"** is a short form of **"responsive,"** which refers to the reactive nature of the library and its ability to efficiently update the user interface in response to changes in the underlying data.

 ### 05. What is crossorigin in script tag?
-The crossorigin attribute is used in the script tag to specify whether a script should be loaded using CORS (Cross-Origin Resource Sharing).
+The **`crossorigin`** attribute is used in the script tag to specify whether a script should be loaded using CORS (Cross-Origin Resource Sharing).
 CORS is a mechanism that allows a web page to make requests to a server that is located in a different domain from the page.

-The crossorigin attribute has the following values:
+The **`crossorigin`** attribute has the following values:

-anonymous: This value indicates that the script should be loaded using CORS, but the server does not need to include the appropriate CORS headers in the response.
+* **`anonymous`**: This value indicates that the script should be loaded using CORS, but the server does not need to include the appropriate CORS headers in the response.
 This allows the script to be loaded, but it may not be possible to access the content of the script from the page.

-use-credentials: This value indicates that the script should be loaded using CORS, and the server must include the appropriate CORS headers in the response to allow the script to be accessed from the page.
+* **`use-credentials`**: This value indicates that the script should be loaded using CORS, and the server must include the appropriate CORS headers in the response to allow the script to be accessed from the page.

-If the crossorigin attribute is not specified, the script is loaded without using CORS.
+If the **`crossorigin`** attribute is not specified, the script is loaded without using CORS.

 Here is an example of how the crossorigin attribute can be used in a script tag: